 Moreover, you will have the opportunity to explore this culturally fascinating country with the Himalaya as a backdrop.

-Work as an assistant teacher at a Primary School in beautiful Cape Town!
+Work as an assistant teacher in South Africa at a Primary School in beautiful Cape Town!
 The Southern Peninsula of Cape Town with its beautiful landscape attracts many tourists every day.
 However, what tourists don't realize, in the same area there are still poor communities, where the residents lack education and employment.

 But at the very heart of the community, a primary school thrives to provide an excellent education for the children.
 Even with a shortage of funds, teachers dedicate themselves to provide a better future for their young students.
 That's where you can jump in to fill the gap, supporting the local teachers.
 After all, you will enjoy teaching these enthusiastic youngsters at school.
 With your volunteer work at this teaching internship, you really will make a difference in their lives!